Navigability

-A body of water, such as a river, canal or lake, is navigable if it is deep, wide and calm enough for a water vessel (e.g. boats) to pass safely.
+A body of water, such as a canal, lake, reservoirs, or river, is navigable if it is calm, deep, and wide enough for a watercraft (e.g. boats) to pass safely.
 Navigability is also referred to in the broader context of a body of water having sufficient under keel clearance for a vessel.

 Such a navigable water is called a waterway, and is preferably with few obstructions against direct traverse that need avoiding, such as rocks, reefs or trees.
 Bridges built over waterways must have sufficient clearance.
 High flow speed may make a channel unnavigable due to risk of ship collisions.
 Waters may be unnavigable because of ice, particularly in winter or high-latitude regions.
 Navigability also depends on context: a small river may be navigable by smaller craft such as a motorboat or a kayak, but unnavigable by a larger freighter or cruise ship.
 Shallow rivers may be made navigable by the installation of locks that regulate flow and increase upstream water level, or by dredging that deepens parts of the stream bed.

 Inland water transport systems

-Inland Water Transport (IWT) Systems have been used for centuries in countries including India, China, Egypt, the Netherlands, the United States, Germany, and Bangladesh.
+Inland water transport (IWT) systems have been used for centuries in countries including India, China, Egypt, the Netherlands, the United States, Germany, and Bangladesh.
 In the Netherlands, IWT handles 46% of the nation's inland freight; 32% in Bangladesh, 14% in the United States, and 9% in China.